plan

 Phase 6: Define Verifications

-qa-engineer agent (opus) adds LLM-as-Judge verification sections with custom rubrics, thresholds, and verification levels (None / Single Judge / Panel of 2 / Per-Item) for each implementation step.
+qa-engineer agent (opus) adds LLM-as-Judge verification sections with custom rubrics, thresholds, and verification levels (None, Single Judge, Panel of 2, or Per-Item) for each implementation step.

 Phase 7: Promote Task

-Moves the refined task file from draft/ to todo/ and stages all generated artifacts with git.
+Moves the refined task file from draft/ to todo/ and stages all generated artifacts with Git.
+Staging at the end allows you to make manual edits on top and use --refine, so the agent can diff your changes against the staged state.

 Quality Gates